SamCB/A-Server-Printer/README.md

 Copy `.config.example.json` to `.config.json`.
 Change variables to your local setup.
 You can add any extra config defined in `DEFAULT_CONFIG` of `main.py`.

+## Troubleshooting

+* *The printer prints without being told to:*

+    Run the config:

+        sudo raspi-config

+    Go to `5 Interfacing Options` -> `P6 Serial`.
+    Disable login shell over serial but keep serial port hardware enabled.
+    It should display a message:

+        The serial login shell is disabled
+        The serial interface is enabled

+    Then edit the file `/boot/cmdline.txt`

+        sudo nano /boot/cmdline.txt

+    And remove any `console=serial0,xxxxxx` style setting.
+    Do not remove `console=tty1`.

+    Printing should now behave as expected.